Pruning Group 3 Clematis: A Complete Guide

 - Identify the Plant Structure

-Start by examining the plant to see where last year’s growth has ended and where new buds are starting to form.
+You can start by looking over the plant to see where last year’s growth ended and where new buds are beginning to form.
 You’ll want to remove the old, dead growth while keeping the fresh new stems that will produce flowers this year. - Cut Back to Strong Buds

-Group 3 Clematis should be pruned down to a strong set of buds about 20-30cm (8-12 inches) from the ground.
-If there are no obvious buds at this height, prune back to 2 or 3 pairs of healthy buds, as these will generate new growth. - Remove Dead or Weak Growth
+Group 3 Clematis should be pruned to a strong set of buds about 20-30cm (8-12 inches) from the ground.
+If no obvious buds are at this height, prune back to 2 or 3 pairs of healthy buds, generating new growth. - Remove Dead or Weak Growth

 While you’re pruning, remove any dead, damaged, or weak stems.
 These stems will not produce strong flowers and can drain the plant’s energy. - Tidy the Plant

-Once you’ve cut the plant back to strong buds, step back and take a look at its overall shape.
+Once you’ve cut the plant back to potent buds, please step back and take a look at its overall shape.
 Trim any additional stems that are crossing over each other or growing in an awkward direction.
-The aim is to create an open structure that allows sunlight and air to circulate around the plant, which will help prevent disease. - Tie-In Support
+The aim is to create an open structure that allows sunlight and air to circulate the plant, which will help prevent disease. - Tie-In Support

 As Group 3 Clematis grows, it can become tangled and unmanageable without support.
 Use soft ties to secure the main stems to a trellis or other support structure to help the plant grow upright and in the right direction.

-Following these steps will keep your Group 3 Clematis plants healthy and encourage vigorous flowering throughout the summer and autumn months.
+Following these steps will keep your Group 3 Clematis plants healthy and encourage vigorous flowering throughout the summer and autumn.

 The Benefits of Pruning Group 3 Clematis